earthlab/abc-classroom/README.md

 that allow a course instructor to prepare material, distribute it to learners, and for them to then turn in their homework.

+## Try it out!

+Install with `pip install -e.` from the directory of this README.

+Then run `nbauthor master/01-lecture.ipynb`.
+This will take the master notebook, and create a student and autograder version.
+The student version will be in the `student/` subdirectory and the autograder version in `autograder/`.

+The student directory can be distributed to students.
+It includes the questions and code to run the grading steps that students can execute themselves.

+In the autograder directory you will find both the public and private tests, but no notebook.
+The idea is that at a later stage students submit their notebook and it is executed in the autograder directory by some server/robot.

 ## Assumptions